julianlk522/FITM/README.md

     - global cats calc system
 - Parameterizing input values to SQL
     - store args with each query, call .Query / .Exec / etc. with sql.Args..., shuffle / slice args around with various method calls
+- Escaping all chars that might be used in cats
+    - cant send ";" in URL query params
+    - ";" must be surrounded in double quotes in SQLite queries, but cant compare 'Steins";"Gate' and 'Steins;Gate'...
+        - have to pull weird REPLACE(global_cats, ';', '";"') workaround